-John Franks (John), Founder and CEO of Chord Electronics Ltd. was in Singapore, the home base of Porta-Fi.
+John Franks (JF), Founder and CEO of Chord Electronics Ltd. was in Singapore, the home base of Porta-Fi.

 Our Editor, Beng Yeow was able to meet up with him to find out more about the founder himself, the founding of Chord, the working relationship with consultants like Robert Watts and the company’s offerings.